 ¶ Alternatively, primary folding in migmatites is suggested to be simple slump folding in KBO sediments during the destruction of voids phase of lithification, long before Earth impact.

-¶ Ptygmatic folds in migmatites present difficulties for all conventional folding mechanisms, particularly in the most dramatic specimens where ptygma fold back on themselves like ribbon candy.
+¶ Ptygmatic folds in migmatites are the most challenging types of folds for conventional geology, particularly in the most dramatic specimens where ptygma fold back on themselves like ribbon candy.
 Two unconventional explanations for terrestrial folding are presented that attempt to circumvent the most glaring shortcomings of partial-melt theory alone.